The Nancy Kenyon Charitable Trust

 Grant Programs

 The trust operates a single discretionary grant program with no formal application process.
-Grants are made to both organizations and individuals at the trustees' absolute discretion.
+Grants are made to both organisations and individuals at the trustees' absolute discretion.

 Priority Areas